Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 - The climax again would be a forest.
 With time the water body is converted into land.

 - Another important fact is to understand that all succession whether taking place in water or on land, proceeds to a similar climax community – the mesic.

 Homeostasis in Ecosystem

-- In ecology the term applies to the tendency for a biological systems to resist changes.
+- In ecology, the term homeostasis applies to the tendency for a biological system to resist changes.

-- For example, in a pond ecosystem, if the population of zooplankton increased, they would consume large number of the phytoplankton and as a result food would become scarce for zooplankton as well as other small fishes.
+- For example, in a pond ecosystem, if the population of zooplankton increases, they consume a large number of the phytoplankton and as a result, food would become scarce for zooplankton.

-- Note that in a homeostatic system, negative feedback mechanism [here its scarcity of food] is responsible for maintaining stability in an ecosystem.
+- Note that in a homeostatic system, negative feedback mechanism induced by the limiting resource (here its scarcity of food) is responsible for maintaining stability in an ecosystem.

-- However, homeostatic capacity of ecosystems is not unlimited as well as not everything in an ecosystem is always well regulated.
-Humans are the greatest source of disturbance to ecosystems.
+- However, the homeostatic capacity of ecosystems is not unlimited as well as not everything in an ecosystem is always well regulated.